 Has the policy been developed in response to statutory requirements, legal advice or on the basis of any other professional advice?
 Does this affect the discretion available to Council to amend the policy?

-The application to hold the Event was received by the Environmental Services Department.
-The same event was held last year in Portadown People's Park.
+The application to hold the Event was received by the Environmental Services Department by way of application.

 Are there any Section 75 categories which might be expected to benefit from the policy?
 If so, please outline.